LittleFish-Coder/gen-ai-uav/README.md

 Make sure you download the dataset from the [AI cup website](https://tbrain.trendmicro.com.tw/Competitions/Details/34), and put the dataset in the `gen-ai-uav/dataset` folder.

 ## Usage
-follow the steps below to prepare the dataset, train the model, and test the model.
+Follow the steps below to prepare the dataset, train the model, and test the model.
 1. Prepare The Dataset
 2. Train The Model (optional)
 3. Test The Model

+In each notebook, we provide baseline code for you to follow.

+You can just finish the basline part for quick testing.
 ### Prepare The Dataset
-run `preprocess_dataset.ipynb` to download and preprocess the dataset.
+Run `preprocess_dataset.ipynb` to download and preprocess the dataset.

 ### Train The Model (optional)
-we have provided the pre-trained model, you can directly move to the [next step](#test-the-model).
+We have provided the pre-trained model, you can directly move to the [next step](#test-the-model).

 If you want to train the model, please run `train_model.ipynb`

 ### Test The Model
-we provide the pre-trained model, you can directly run `test_model.ipynb` for baseline dataset testing.
+We provide the pre-trained model, you can directly run `test_model.ipynb` for baseline dataset testing.

 ## Submission History
 | Time | Filename | Score | Description |